abdulghani/masonry_grid/README.md

 # masonry_grid
-Flutter Masonry Grid layout to create masonry, pinterest like layout.
+Flutter Masonry Grid layout to create masonry, staggered items layout.

 ## Getting Started
 Install the package, add the dependencies to your `pubspec.yaml`